Special routes of U.S. Route 61: Bowling Green business spur

-New London, Missouri
+New London business loop

-U.S. 61 Business is a two mile business loop in New London, Missouri.
+U.S. Route 61 Business is a 2 mi business loop in New London, Missouri.

-Palmyra, Missouri
+Palmyra business loop

-U.S. 61 Business is a four mile business loop in Palmyra, Missouri.
+U.S. Route 61 Business is a 4 mi business loop in Palmyra, Missouri.

-La Grange, Missouri
+La Grange business loop

-U.S. 61 Business is a five mile business loop in La Grange, Missouri.
+U.S. Route 61 Business is a 5 mi business loop in La Grange, Missouri.

-Canton, Missouri
+Canton business loop

-U.S. 61 Business is a five mile business loop in Canton, Missouri.
+U.S. Route 61 Business is a 5 mi business loop in Canton, Missouri.

-Keokuk, Iowa
+Iowa

+Keokuk business loop

 U.S. Route 61 Business (US 61 Business) begins west of Keokuk at the eastern intersection of US 136 and US 61 just north of their crossing into Iowa from Missouri over the Des Moines River.
 As it travels into Keokuk, it follows US 136 and the two routes run parallel to the Mississippi River just to the south.
 At the southern end of downtown Keokuk, US 136 turns to the southeast to travel across the Keokuk–Hamilton Bridge to Illinois.
 This intersection is also the southern end of US 218.
 US 61 Business turns north to follow US 218 out of the city.
 The two routes meet up with US 61 on the northwestern end of town and the business route ends.